shreyaspurohit/jquery.plugin.uptimeRobotMonitor/README.md

 * refreshInterval: The interval at which the server status will refresh continuously in seconds.
 * mainApiKey: The main account specific API key (generated from your uptime robot control panel).
 Refer http://uptimerobot.com/api for more details.
 * allMonitorCustomUptimeRatio: In the increasing order, the custom uptime server stats in days separated by "-".
 "1-7" means, server monitor stats for 1 and 7 days.
 Used only in Account mode.
 Applies to all the monitors in the account.
+* allMonitorDefaultColor: The default color of all the monitors when in Account mode.
+This can be overridden using monitorConfs and providing the correct friendlyName.
 * numOfRows: Number of rows to split all the monitors in the account into.
 Used only in Account mode invocation.

 Return value